fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-instance.rst

 When security issues are detected, Relying Parties MUST revoke the Relying Party Instance, revoking its X.509 Access Certificate (in case of long-lived certificates), and in any case, Relying Parties MUST NOT allow the re-issue of certificates.
 As a result, Mobile Relying Party Instance revocation MUST be tied to X.509 Access Certificates validity.

-Long-lived X.509 Certificates follows the requirements about their lifecycle, defined in :ref:`The Infrastructure of Trust`.
+Long-lived X.509 Certificates follows the requirements about their lifecycle, defined in :ref:`trust:The Infrastructure of Trust`.

 Web Relying Party Instance
 --------------------------------

 Web Instances operates server-side security controls that safely store secrets and cryptographic keys in a controlled environment.
-Web Instances MUST be registered with the Trust Anchor or Intermediary Entities, according to :ref:`The Infrastructure of Trust`.
+Web Instances MUST be registered with the Trust Anchor or Intermediary Entities, according to :ref:`trust:The Infrastructure of Trust`.

 Web Relying Party Instance Functionalities